Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Hakone Shrine is both a major photo spot and an active Shinto shrine.
 A little preparation and basic courtesy will make your visit smoother for everyone.

-• Respect worshippers: Keep your voice low near the main shrine buildings, and avoid pointing your camera close to people who are praying.
+• Respect worshippers.
+Keep your voice low near the main shrine buildings, and avoid pointing your camera close to people who are praying.

-• Check weather and transport before you go: Rain, fog, and wind can change both the atmosphere and your timing.
+• Check weather and transport before you go.
+Rain, fog, and wind can change both the atmosphere and your timing.

 Frequently Asked Questions